mty22/krunker.io-translations/README.md

 Project information and discussion on Discord can be found in [Krunker Bunker](https://discord.gg/krunker) channels **#krunker-translation** and **#krunker-translators**.
 In order to participate, you will need to react to respective 'Translator Notif' role to gain access.

 ## I want to contribute, how can I help?

 *New here?
 Want to know what you can help with?* First, have a look at the current [status.txt](https://github.com/mty22/krunker.io-translations/blob/main/status.txt) file which gives you a quick overview of what's going on!

 Happy to continue and not sure on how to use GitHub?
 Have a look at this [Introduction to GitHub](https://lab.github.com/githubtraining/introduction-to-github) tutorial as it may answer many common questions!
 Some users also use Git clients such as [Sourcetree](https://www.sourcetreeapp.com/) in order to make things easier!

-## First step towards contributing..
+## First step towards contributing

 After you've had a look at [status.txt](https://raw.githubusercontent.com/mty22/krunker.io-translations/main/status.txt), and **before translating Krunker into another language**, please search for an [existing issue](https://github.com/mty22/krunker.io-translations/issues) to see if another person is working on it, or if there's previously answered questions that may help you here!

 Here's an example of searching for issues related to "Spanish":